-Cryptosporidium is a microscopic protozoan that, when ingested, can result in diarrhea, fever, and other gastrointestinal symptoms.
-MWW and Milwaukee Health Department have continued to test Lake Michigan source water and treated water for Cryptosporidium since 1993.
+Cryptosporidium is a microscopic protozoan that, when ingested, can cause diarrhea, fever, and other gastrointestinal symptoms.
+It comes from human and animal wastes washing into lakes, rivers, and streams.
+The risk of Cryptosporidium infection from drinking water has been reduced to extremely low levels by an effective treatment combination.

-Cryptosporidium is found in many surface water sources (lakes, rivers, streams) and comes from human and animal wastes in the watershed.
-The risk of Cryptosporidium infection from drinking water has been reduced to extremely low levels by an effective treatment combination (see page 2), which places MWW in the Bin 1 classification (lowest risk) for Cryptosporidium treatment requirements set by the DNR.
+MWW has remained committed to testing Lake Michigan source water and treated water for Cryptosporidium since 1993, even as many utilities and laboratories have discontinued this analysis.
+No Cryptosporidium, or Giardia were detected in any of the source water or finished drinking water samples collected in 2024.

-No Cryptosporidium, Giardia, Reovirus, or Enterovirus were detected in any of the source water or finished drinking water samples collected in 2023.
+MWW provides a brochure based on EPA and Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by

-MWW provides a brochure based on EPA and CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium.
-Obtain a copy from our Customer Service Center, (414) 286-2830, or at Milwaukee.gov/water/WaterQuality and scroll down to Resource Links, choose "Information for persons with weakened immune systems."
+Cryptosporidium.
+Obtain a copy from our Customer Service Center, (414) 286-2830, or at Milwaukee.gov/WaterQuality and scroll down to Resource Links, choose "Information for persons with weakened immune systems."